haiiliin/abqpy/.github/PULL_REQUEST_TEMPLATE.md

 # Type of change

-Please check the options that are relevant.
+Please check the options that are relevant, the corresponding label will be added automatically.

 - [ ] Bug Fix (non-breaking change which fixes an issue)
   - [ ] bug (fixes an issue)